Palladium

 You can read the first three chapters of PALLADIUM below.

-The Janissary warrior, Yusuf Ali-Bey, had triumphed in countless battles.
-He had slain numberless foes.
+THE JANISSARY WARRIOR, Yusuf Ali-Bey, had triumphed in countless battles.
+He and his dear friend Hasan had slain numberless foes.

-He had never known horror such as this.
+He had never faced a challenge such as this.

-The rotting bodies of his fallen comrades blackened the towering, thousand-year-old walls of Byzantium.
-Torches on the battlements and guttering flames amidst the rubble cast shadows over the myriad dead from a siege that had lasted an impossible fifty-three days.
+Every attack up to now had failed.
+Rotting Ottoman corpses blackened the towering walls of Byzantium.
+Torches on the battlements and guttering flames amidst the rubble cast shadows over the myriad dead.

 Yusuf flinched as a hell-bellow of thunder roared behind him.
-Sultan Mehmet’s cannon, Basilica, forty spans long and cast of bronze full one span thick around the barrel, had spoken.
-Already, the giant iron ball had smashed into the walls, pulverising masonry, corpses, and the blackened hulks of burned-out war machines left by past assaults.
-Screams rang out from the Byzantine, Genoese, and Venetian defenders on the ramparts.
+Sultan Mehmet’s cannon, the Basilica, had spoken.
+The giant iron ball smashed into the walls, pulverising masonry, bodies, and the blackened hulks of burned-out war machines.
+Screams rang out from the defenders on the ramparts.

 They were right to be afraid.